Connecting environments across Budapest and London

 For many of us, these days "home" is an idea constructed from several places, fluctuating over time, but nevertheless consisting of a strong cultural entity for the individual.
-By creating a space which is just like the way we live and feel about real spaces, Scattered House is an example for an architecture which could become sensitive to our altered notion of 'home'.
+By creating a space connected across two cities that seems just like the way we live and feel about real spaces, Scattered House is an example for an architecture which could become sensitive to our altered notion of 'home'.

 The workshop was an exploration of the idea that there is no distinction between "virtual" and "real" or "local" and "remote" -- the distant half of the house, linked via the network was treated equivalently to the "local" half (in both directions), suggesting an understanding of architecture that is resolutely "human" (in the sense of being something that can be inhabited and designed and determined by its occupants) yet context-free (because it does not privilege geographical location).